Oral Health Topics

 Other patient groups also may merit special consideration, which is discussed fully in the guidelines.

 In 2014, The Lancet published a study out of the United Kingdom that presented new evidence on the correlation between antibiotic prophylaxis and IE.c At this time, the ADA recommends that dentists continue to use the AHA guidelines discussed above.
 Dental professionals should periodically visit both the AHA and the ADA websites for updates on this issue.

 c Dayer MJ, Jones S, Prendergast B, et al. Incidence of infective endocarditis in England, 2000-13: a secular trend, interrupted time-series analysis.
 The Lancet, published online 18 November 2014.
 Accessed January 6, 2014.

 Additional resources for AHA Guidelines

-If you have any questions about these recommendations, please contact the ADA Division of Science via email.
-ADA members may also use the Association’s toll-free number and ask for x2878.
+If you have any questions about these guidelines, please e-mail the ADA Division of Science.
+ADA members may use the Association’s toll-free number and ask for x2878.